-Not long before higher than expected levels of NDMA were discovered in Zantac, a very similar discovery was made for medications like Valsartan that is used to treat high blood pressure and heart failure.
+Not long before higher-than-expected levels of NDMA were discovered in Zantac, a very similar discovery was made for medications like Valsartan which is used to treat high blood pressure and heart failure.
 For these medications, the FDA estimated that if “8,000 people took the highest valsartan dose (320 mg) containing NDMA from the recalled batches daily for four years, there may be one additional case of cancer over the lifetimes of the 8,000 people.“

 Drug manufacturers and the FDA are working with researchers to be able to pinpoint what types of cancer are linked to NDMA, so patients who have been taking Zantac can have more meaningful conversations with their doctors.

 No one should be exposed to defective drugs and products.
 When it happens, patients whose health has been negatively impacted deserve fair compensation.
 But, it is unlikely that you’ll be able to recover what you’re owed without effective legal help.
 If you live in Connecticut, you need knowledgeable and experienced product liability lawyers on your side.
-You can find these attorneys at Wocl Leydon, LLP.
+You can find these attorneys at Wocl Leydon Personal Injury Attorneys.

-How Can Our CT Unsafe Drug Lawyers Help You?
+How Can Our Connecticut Unsafe Drug Lawyers Help You?

 Here is just some of what Wocl Leydon can do for you:

-- Listen to your situation, document and detail how long you were on the medication, what dose you were taking, where you purchase the drug, and more.
+Listen to your situation, document, and detail how long you were on the medication, what dose you were taking, where you purchased the drug, and more.

 Whatever you need, Wocl Leydon attorneys are prepared to craft legal arguments, develop a solid strategy, and zealously represent you throughout the process.